electric-otter/electric-otter/README.md

 Hi!
-Im electric-otter, im a good developer :)
+Im electric-otter, im a good developer :) (I decided i would still use AI)
 # WhiskerDE - The best Linux DE for simple users
 If you find any issues, contribute by reporting issues, and tell me what new features should be added